zsavajji/gmap-vue/API.md

 version of `vue-google-maps`.
 (TODO: decide whether to disable this, since Vue 2.x distinguishes between component events and native DOM events)__

+Most of the properties and events here are not documented unless they do not exist in the original [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference).
+Otherwise they behave similarly to a direct call to the API so you are advised to read that instead.

+An exception is two-way bindings -- the `center_changed` event on Map instances have no argument, but in vue2-google-maps they do in order to ease two-way updates.

 ## Table of Contents

 * [vue2-google-maps](#vue2-google-maps)